Don't get reeled in by phony emails!

 Report a Phish from Outlook Mobile, when the email is open on your phone, select the ellipsis of the email, then select REPORT PHISH:

-Report phish Outlook mobile touch elipses Report Phish Outlook mobile touch report phish
+Report Phish Outlook mobile touch report phish screenshot Report Phish Outlook mobile touch report phish

 When you use the REPORT PHISH button in Outlook the email will be forwarded to the ITS Security team automatically.